zmievsa/cadwyn/docs/concepts/service_structure.md

     └── v2001_01_01.py  # Your version changes go here
 ```

-Schemas, enums, and any other versioned data are inside the `data.latest` package, version changes are inside the `versions.vXXXX_XX_XX` modules, and version bundle is inside the `versions.__init__` module.
+Schemas, enums, and any other versioned data are inside the `data.head` package, version changes are inside the `versions.vXXXX_XX_XX` modules, and version bundle is inside the `versions.__init__` module.
 It includes all versions with all version changes -- including the ones you add in the recipes.

 You can assume for the purpose of our guides that we already have a version **2000-01-01** and we are making a new version **2001-01-01** with the changes from our scenarios.